×

 When we asked people living in Cascais what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Cascais is generally quite pleasant.
 The city is known for its stunning beaches, beautiful architecture, and vibrant culture.
 Expats and digital nomads can enjoy a relaxed lifestyle, with plenty of opportunities to explore the city and its surroundings.
 The cost of living is relatively low, making it an attractive destination for those looking to live and work abroad.
 The city also offers a wide range of activities and attractions, from outdoor activities such as surfing and hiking to cultural attractions such as museums and galleries.
-Additionally, the city is well-connected to the rest of Portugal and Europe, making it easy to travel to other destinations," remarked one expat who made the move to Cascais.
+Additionally, the city is well-connected to the rest of Portugal and Europe, making it easy to travel to other destinations," commented one expat who made the move to Cascais.

 "All of the things you mention.
 There is a wide range of social activities and sports but a lot of young families with children.
-The city provides many fun activities and festivals during the year," explained one expat living in Cascais , Portugal.
+The city provides many fun activities and festivals during the year," remarked one expat living in Cascais , Portugal.

 What do expats in Cascais appreciate most about the local culture?

 "Expats in Cascais appreciate the laid-back atmosphere and the friendly locals.
 They also enjoy the stunning natural beauty of the area, with its beaches, cliffs, and forests.
 The city's vibrant cultural scene, with its museums, galleries, and festivals, is also a draw for expats.
 The city's excellent transportation links to Lisbon and other cities in Portugal make it easy to explore the country.
-Finally, the city's excellent food and wine scene, with its traditional Portuguese dishes and local wines, is a great way to experience the culture," explained one expat living in Cascais, Portugal.
+Finally, the city's excellent food and wine scene, with its traditional Portuguese dishes and local wines, is a great way to experience the culture," remarked one expat living in Cascais, Portugal.

 What do expats find most challenging?